microsoft/vscode-react-native/README.md

 ## iOS direct debugging

 The extension provides experimental support of iOS direct debugging.
+See more info here: [#40](https://github.com/react-native-community/discussions-and-proposals/issues/40), [#206](https://github.com/react-native-community/discussions-and-proposals/issues/206)

 To be able to debug an iOS app directly, you need to instal [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy):